 But there are limits.
 The questions you are asked in an interview should be about your ability to do the job.

 “Every interview is different, but you will most likely face questions about your previous training, education and work experience,” says Jaenine Badenhorst, Associate Lawyer with Rainey Collins.
 “You may also be asked questions to test your skills and about your personality and work ethic.”

 Questions that dig for information that’s not relevant to how suitable you are for a role may be unacceptable.
 For example, the following questions may not help the interviewer to determine whether you can do the job well:

 - Who do you vote for?

 - Are you pregnant or planning on starting a family?

-Badenhorst notes that questions around disabilities might be illegal if they do not relate to your ability to perform the job.
+Badenhorst notes that questions around disabilities can be discriminatory if they don’t relate to your ability to do the job.
 “Exceptions will apply if certain physical abilities are essential for the role,” she says.
 An example might be that an employee needs to have good eyesight in order to operate a vehicle or machinery due to health and safety requirements.